-This page helps you understand what information is required in a payment times report, and how to prepare and submit a report.
+This page explains what information is required in a payment times report for reporting periods beginning on 30 June 2024 or earlier, and how to prepare and submit a report.

 On this page: